godofredoninja/simply/README.md

 - Has button to save the link on facebook
 - Support for comments (Facebook or Disqus)
 - Support for counter comments (Facebook or Disqus)
-- Buttons to share the article
+- Buttons to share the article (Facebook - Twitter - Reddit - Linkedin - Pinterest - Whatsapp)
 - Counter shared articles on Facebook
 - Additional sticky content in the sidebar
-- YouTube, Vimeo, kickstarter -> Video Responsive
+- YouTube, Vimeo, kickstarter => Video Responsive
+- Lazy image loading for better performance only in backgrounds
 - Code syntax [Prismjs](http://prismjs.com/index.html#languages-list) Supported all syntax.

-> **To have the best design is recommended to have 12 articles per page.**
+> **To have the best design is recommended to have 12 or 14 articles per page.**

 ## Simply Support for Web Browsers
 Mapache supports the following web [browsers](http://caniuse.com/#search=flexbox)